trungle14/CarEvaluationPrediction/README.md

 ## Multiclass Classification problem

-This dataset has 1728 records, each record representing a car evaluation.
+[This dataset](car+evaluation_data.zip) has 1728 records, each record representing a car evaluation.
 Each car evaluation is described with 7 attributes.
 6 of the attributes represent car characteristics, such as buying price, price of the maintenance, number of doors, capacity in terms of persons to carry, the size of luggage boot, and estimated safety of the car.
 The seventh variable represents the evaluation of the car (unacceptable, acceptable, good, very good).

+Dataset: car+evaluation_data.zip
+car+evaluation_data.zip

 *Handling Ordinal Inputs*\
 In this problem, I also tested different methods to handle the features, which are currently reppresented as numeric features however, it is also considered as ordinal due to underlying meaning.\